A is for effort

 Last spring, Sicard launched a line of online video tutorials for newcomers and more advanced at-home cannabis cooks.
 Her flagship course, “Cannabis Cooking for Home Cooks,” explains cannabinoids and terpinoids; the parts of the plant that are best for cooking; how to cook with concentrates, kief and hash; decarboxylation; and infusion methods, which she says is often the trickiest part to master.

-Kristina says it used to take her an entire day to calculate the amount of marijuana necessary for each infused recipe.
+Kristina says it used to take her an entire day to calculate the amount of cannabis necessary for each infused recipe.
 And even then, she often got it wrong.
 Now, she says, she just pulls up Sicard’s free dosing calculator, designed to help home cooks to measure the potency of each serving.

 While a number of chefs across the country offer private, cannabis-infused dining experiences, cannabis cooking classes are only beginning to become more prevalent, especially in states where cannabis is partially legal.
 Dispensaries are starting to pick up the slack.